Prag8855/aab/content/guides/blue-card.md

     - [ ] **A long term contract**
         Your job contract must be for at least 6 months.[^24]
 - [ ] **Qualifications for the job**
-    You must have the skills and experience to do this job.
-For example, you must be a programmer to get a programming job.
+    You must know how to do your job.
+For example, to get a programming job, you must know how to program.
 - [ ] **Permission to do this job**
     If the job requires permits or special qualifications, you must have them.[^12] For example, doctors, engineers and lawyers need permits or specific qualifications.
-Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know what qualifications you need.
+Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know what qualifications you need. {# Rephrase #}
 - [ ] **A university degree**
     Your university degree must be recognised in Germany.
 Use [Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees) to see if your school and degree are recognised. - [How to use Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees)